pnnl/mass1/README.md

 platforms specific to the developers.
 Others may, or may not, find it useful.

-MASS1 is a *command line* application.
-There is no graphical user interface.
-[Input and output](doc/README.md) are plain text files.
-There is very little [documentation](doc/README.md), other than the code itself.
-There is *no user support*.

 ## Obtaining the Code

 The MASS1 source code is currently hosted on PNNL's internal Git